haifeng-jin/notes/notes/tech/software_engineering/c++/internal_vs_external_linkage.md

 If the function is defined directly in the header, it would create an internal linkage.
 Every translation unit would get a separate copy.

 There is also a concept called "no linkage".
-For example, a type has no linkage.
-A class or a template is a type definition.
-They have no linkage.
-So, put them in the header would not violate the ODR as they do not link.
+For example, the local variables that no others can refer to.